Autumn Skin Care

 Due to the harsh, cold wind, rain and the warmth and dryness of artificial heating, the skin often feels tight and cracks, flakes and red spots can quickly develop.

-It is therefore best to use a face cream that nourishes your skin well, hydrates and protects against cold, rain, wind and temperature changes.
+It is therefore best to use a facial cream that nourishes your skin well, hydrates and protects against cold, rain, wind and temperature changes.
 Give your skin an extra boost by using a serum before applying your cream.
 Also regularly apply a nourishing face mask.

 Don't shower too long nor too hot